rasin

 This is Article Premier of the 1805 Constitution of Haiti — the first national constitution to permanently abolish slavery.
 It sat in the Bibliothèque nationale de France for two centuries, digitized but buried in a catalog of millions.

 Every archive has its own API, its own rate limits, its own format.
 Gallica's IIIF endpoint allows five requests per minute at full resolution — with circuit breakers and 90-second backoffs when it pushes back.
-Over 65 custom scrapers handle the differences, each tracking provenance back to the original institution.
+Collection-specific ingestion jobs handle the differences, each tracking provenance back to the original institution.

-The full corpus is ~86 GB across 43 source categories.
+The corpus spans scanned pages, metadata, source text, embeddings, and provenance records.
 A PostgreSQL queue coordinates parallel downloads with resource-aware batching — heavy sources like Gallica run two workers; lighter APIs run five.
 Every download is resumable.
 The collection phase alone took weeks.

-Python · httpx · Playwright · circuit breakers · PostgreSQL queue · 65+ scrapers
+Python · httpx · Playwright · circuit breakers · PostgreSQL queue · source-specific ingest

 Le peuple habitant l'isle ci-devant appelée St. Domingue, convient ici de se former en état libre, souverain et indépendant de toute autre puissance de l'univers, sous le nom d'Empire d'Hayti.